Gamberetti's Italian Restaurant

 Fresh Made Pasta

-Save big with four servings of fresh pasta and house made sauce all for $20, for a limited time only!
+Save big with four servings of fresh pasta and house made sauce for $25.
+Served cold with cooking directions!

 Marinara (Red) Sauce